 - Dissolve salt thoroughly in 8 cups cold water, pour over melon pieces–add more water if needed to cover.
 Let stand 6 hours; drain, rinse well and cover with fresh cold water.
 Cook until just tender; drain.

 - Add fruit and simmer until clear; remove spice bag.
-Add boiling water to syrup if it becomes too thick before the melon pieces are clear.
+Add boiling water to the syrup if it becomes too thick before the melon pieces are clear.

 - Pack, boiling hot, into hot sterilized jars, leaving 1/8-inch head space; seal.